 Radon is a deadly gas that cannot be detected by human senses as it has no color, odor, or taste.
 It’s a silent killer if present in our living environments and is the leading cause of lung cancer in non-smokers within the US.
-In this quick introduction to radon gas, we will reveal where it comes from, how it gets into our homes, and more importantly – how to get rid of it and prevent it.
+In this quick introduction, we will reveal where this gas comes from, how it gets into our homes, and more importantly – how to get rid of it and prevent it.

 - Where does radon come from?

 - So how does radon get into homes?

 - How to know if you have a radon problem

 - Foundation cracks